-Almost every football player’s favorite exercise also happens to be one of the best ones for them.
+Almost every football player’s favorite exercise also happens to be one of the best movements for developing upper body strength.
 Bench Press is an excellent upper-body compound exercise, meaning it works many muscles at the same time.

 Obviously, Bench Press works the chest, but it also targets the shoulders and the triceps as well (even muscles like the Lats are involved in Bench Pressing).

 - Multi-purpose lifting rack

 - Set the height of the barbell so that when you unrack the barbell, you are only doing a very short upward concentric movement.

 - Lie flat on your back on the bench.
 Keep your feet flat on the floor.
 Keep your butt on the bench.

 - Pull your shoulder blades together and keep the back of your head on the bench.
 You will slightly arch your back.
 Keep your core tight and keep the shoulder blades pulled back tight.

 - Take a thumbs-width grip from the knurling and completely close your grip.

 - Later in this article, I will go over other popular grips and why they are used.

 - Unrack the weight and take a deep breath.